mymx2/starter-gradle/.github/docs/MAINTENANCE.md

   public API behavior should land in this branch.
 We will periodically release pre-releases (alpha / beta) for the next minor from this branch.

+Given a version number MAJOR.MINOR.PATCH, increment the:

+1. MAJOR version when you make incompatible API changes
+2. MINOR version when you add functionality in a backward compatible manner
+3. PATCH version when you make backward compatible bug fixes

+Additional labels for pre-release and build metadata are available as extensions to the MAJOR.MINOR.PATCH format. (e.g.
+`1.0.0-rc1`)

 Before each release, we merge latest `main` into `minor` so it would include the latest bug fixes.

 When the minor is ready, we do a final merge of `main` into `minor`, and then release a stable minor from this branch (